Fun Math – Best Math Board Games that Kids Love

-The most important thing to me with games though, is they have to actually be fun, not just multiplication or addition flash cards disguised as a game.
+The most important thing to me with games though is they have to actually be fun, not just multiplication or addition flash cards disguised as a game.
 Here are my top picks for fun math board games.
 All of these are either tested by my family or have received a slew of good recommendations from parents.
 Links are Amazon affiliate links.

-Addition and Subtraction Games:
+Addition and Subtraction Games

-The game play moves quickly and you can play 4 to 6 rounds in about 15 minutes.
-It offers enough strategy to keep you excited and engaged, but not so much that each move becomes a drawn out decision process.
+The game play moves quickly, and you can play 4 to 6 rounds in about 15 minutes.
+It offers enough strategy to keep you excited and engaged, but not so much that each move becomes a drawn-out decision process.
 I’m not surprised to learn this Gamewright game has also won multiple awards including the Dr. Toy’s Smart Play / Smart Toy Award.
-It is replacing Uno as our go-to quick family card game (though that always has place in our hearts, of course).
+It is replacing Uno as our go-to quick family card game (though that always has a place in our hearts, of course).

 Sequence Numbers – All of the Sequence board games get high ratings for their pattern seeking fun.
 This is one brings in addition and subtraction practice.
 Reviewers tell us that the mathematics involved are best for kids first grade through third grade – or to help older kids brush up on addition and subtraction skills.
-One game player mentions she extended the age/skill range of playability by making some more advanced cards.
+One review from a teachers mentions that that though she thinks of this as a game best for younger players, she extended the age/skill range of playability of this math board game by making some more advanced cards.

 Sum Swamp – One of the best math board games for kids just learning adding and subtracting is another pick from Learning Resources.
-Sum Swamp has kids using a couple of number dice and a math symbol die to make equations that tell how many spaces they get to move on their turn.
+Sum Swamp has kids using a couple of number dice, and a math symbol die to make equations that tell how many spaces they get to move on their turn.
 They’re trying to make it across the swamp, hopping across the boulders.

 Multiplication and Division Games

 Sumoku – Great for mental math, this crossword style numbers game has you seeking combinations of numbers that add up to multiples of the “key number” (which you find from an included die).
-One homeschooling mom’s review says she enjoys not only the addition and multiplication practice, but the fact that this game is actually fun for her and her daughter – win-win.
+One homeschooling mom’s review says she enjoys not only the addition and multiplication practice but the fact that this game is actually fun for her and her daughter – win-win.

 Super Genius Multiplication is a Multiplication matching game from Blue Orange games (love them!).
 The cards remind me of the seeking skills used when you play their famous game Spot It!, only you’re using your memory of multiplication facts for spotting a match instead of matching pictures.

 Math for Love Prime Climb – This game gets very high reviews as one of the most fun math board games.
-You use dice to roll and add, multiply, subtract and divide to climb your way to the center of the board.
+You use dice to roll and add, multiply, subtract, and divide to climb your way to the center of the board.
 The game involves enough luck and skill that everyone can play, and it’s a fun way to practice math facts.

 Mental Math and More

 Learning Resources Head Full Of Numbers – Set the timer and create as many unique, correct equations as possible.
-Players can use addition and subtraction or multiplication and division, making this a flexible game for various skill levels.
+Players can use addition and subtraction or multiplication and division, making this a flexible math game for various skill levels.
 Recommended for ages 7+.

 Think Fun Math Dice – Sometimes simple is good.
-This little set of dice and the game would make a good stocking stuffer and the game that goes with it is very easy to learn.
+This little set of dice and the game would make a good stocking stuffer, and the game that goes with it is very easy to learn.
 You roll two dice to get your “target number” then use the other three to make a math sentence using addition, subtraction multiplication, or division.
 They also make a Jr. Math Dice game for younger players (Thank goodness for those of us who have a youngest kid who gets so mad when it seems like all the games are only for the big kids…)